adamblvck/iching-wilhelm-dataset/data/iching_willhelm_markdown.md

 No blame.
 While the three lower lines indicate rise to power and influence, the three upper lines show the attitude of persons in higher position toward those of lower rank for whom they procure influence.
 Here is shown the open-minded approach of a person of high rank to a man of ability whom he draws in to his own circle, regardless of class prejudice.
 This is very favorable.

-Six in the fifth place means:
+Six in the fifth place means

 Wise approach.
 This is right for a great prince.